bingchen-wang/paid-with-models/README.md

 # Paid with Models: Optimal Contract Design for Collaborative Machine Learning
 Codebase for "Paid with Models: Optimal Contract Design for Collaborative Machine Learning".
-Implementation of optimal contracting strategies for incentivizing machine learning collaboration.
+Implementation and experiments of optimal contracting design for incentivizing machine learning collaboration.